GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | SerialNumber    | InventoryTransaction.SerialNumbers   | N        | Only applies if InventoryItem is Serial tracked in Evo |
 | Transaction ID  | InventoryTransaction.Reference       | Y        | Prefixed with "GRANITE ID: " |

-#### PICK
+### PICK

+!!! note
-**`Take Note`** Branch can be set on the Sales Order header OR on the Sales Order line using the Inventory Item on the line.
+    Branch can be set on the Sales Order header OR on the Sales Order line using the Inventory Item on the line.

     Lot support for picking does not work like it does on other integration methods.

     If the lot number is specified on a line in Evolution, we must pick the same lot in Granite.

     If we do not pick the same lot in Granite on the same line, we will not post the qty picked on the line in Granite.

 - SalesOrder.
 Order Entry Sales Order.
 - Supports: